 As always, below are tips based on what we’ve seen over years of judging The David Awards entries, with some updates to reflect 2023 entry trends.

 Remember, the Judges only know what you actually tell them

 Entering The David Awards is intended to be an easy and necessary way to step back and appraise your progress, to compare your performance with others, and review your plans for the future.
-Feedback from the Judges was unanimous when it came to getting the basics of an entry right, with their advice being to step back and view the entry as someone who has never heard of the entrant or their business.
+Step back and view the entry as someone who has never heard of the entrant or their business.